The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 2) Fish weirs are not subject to daily trip limits.
 However, the combined landings of all fish weirs are subject to a 15,000-pound annual sub-quota allocation.
-The fishery opens on the July 9 and remains open until the annual quota has been landed.
-Open fishing days are Sunday, Tuesday, Wednesday, and Thursday.
-Thursday was added as of September 18, 2017.
+The directed summertime fishery opens on the July 9 and remains open until the annual quota has been landed.
+Open fishing days are Sunday, Tuesday, and Wednesday.
 Black sea bass are to be measured from the tip of the snout or jaw to the farthest extremity of the tail, not including the tail filament.

 3) Groundfish species are regulated under the federal Northeast Multispecies Management Plan and federal rules apply beyond state waters.
 Federal permit holders may land groundfish in accordance with federal rules.
 The trip limits listed apply to State Waters Groundfish Endorsement holders and federally-permitted vessels while fishing in state waters.
 Commercial fishermen who do not hold a State Waters Groundfish Endorsement or federal limited entry permit may take up to 25 pounds of regulated groundfish per day while fishing in state waters.
 Fishing for groundfish or with gears capable of catching groundfish in state waters is subject to various spatial/temporal closures, gear closures, and spawning closures.
 Please review 322 CMR 4.04, 4.06, 8.04, 8.05, 8.07, 8.09 and 12.04 for more details.